Hunternif/cards-against-animals/README.md

 npm run dev-server
 ```

 Client code will hot-reload automatically as you change it.
-But Firebase functions need to rebuilt manually each time you change them:
+But Firebase functions must be rebuilt manually each time you change them:
 ```sh
 npm --prefix functions run build
 ```